Deion Sanders: 2022 season

 Sanders notably flipped the recruitment of defensive back Travis Hunter who was the number one overall recruit in the 2022 class.
 Hunter initially committed to Sanders' alma mater Florida State.
 The move was heralded by recruiting director Steve Wiltfong; he said it was "the biggest signing day moment in the history of college football" as Football Championship Subdivision programs and the HBCUs that compete at such a level of competition are not usual destinations for high level recruits out of high school.
-Hunter was the first five star recruit to sign with an FCS program.
+Hunter was the first five-star recruit to sign with an FCS program.
+Not only did Sanders attract high-level recruits for HBCUs, he increased revenue for these once low funded teams and put HBCUs on the map.
+Sanders paid for meals and training facilities out of his own pocket.